 - a.
-Land suitability60 which reflects the biophysical and climate properties, the risk of contaminant discharges from that land, and the sensitivity of the receiving water body, as a starting point (i.e. where the effect on the land and receiving waters will be the same, like land is treated the same for the purposes of allocation); and - b.
-Allowance for flexibility of development of tangata whenua ancestral land; and - c.
-Minimise social disruption and costs in the transition to the 'land suitability' approach; and - d.
-Future allocation decisions should take advantage of new data and knowledge.
+Natural Capital Land suitability which reflects the biophysical and climate properties, the natural productive potential of soils, assimilative capacity of the landscape including soils and groundwater, risk of contaminant discharges from that land, and the sensitivity of the receiving water body, as a starting point (i.e., and. - b. where the effect on the land and receiving waters will be the same, like land is treated the same for the purposes of allocation); and - c.
+Provision for land use flexibility - d.
+Provision for Allowance for flexibility of development of tangata whenua ancestral land; and - e.
+Provision for adaptive management and new farm systems - f.
+Provision for community health and wellbeing; - g.
+Minimising social disruption and costs in the transition to the 'natural capital land suitability' approach; and - h.
+Future Aallocation decisions should take advantage of existing data and knowledge including existing systems for understaning the natural character of the landscape and soils, as well as new data and knowledge.